-Travelling is simple, but not easy.
-As everything else in life.
+Travelling is simple but not easy.
+As with everything else in life.
 For the past day and a half, I’m trying to find the perfect travel combo to Greece, and it’s ridiculously expensive.
-That got me into thinking about what I don’t like about travelling and to identify which are the bad sides of travelling.
+That got me thinking about what I don’t like about travelling and to identify which are the bad sides of travelling.
 (Not for me, I choose to make the bad seem good :D)

 There are some unwritten rules of travelling, which I’ve just started learning.
 Ok, some bad sides of travelling.
 However, you want to call it.